MBTA accessibility: Commuter rail

+As of July 2025, 122 out of 143 active MBTA Commuter Rail stations (85%) are accessible.
+Seven lines are entirely accessible: the Fairmount Line, Fall River/New Bedford Line, Greenbush Line, Kingston Line, Lowell Line, Needham Line, and Providence/Stoughton Line.
+The Newburyport/Rockport Line is accessible except for the private River Works station.
+Four lines have multiple non-accessible stations: the Fitchburg Line (8), Framingham/Worcester Line (5), Franklin/Foxboro Line (3), and Haverhill Line (4).

 Of those stations that are accessible, some only have a short elevated platform that serves one or two cars.
 These "mini-high platforms" are usually located at the end of the station away from Boston, allowing them to be served by the car nearest the locomotive.
-They represent most accessible stations on the Franklin Line, Needham Line, Framingham/Worcester Line, Fitchburg Line, Lowell Line, Haverhill Line, and Newburyport/Rockport Line, as well as several stations on the Providence/Stoughton Line and Fairmount Line.
-Buzzards Bay station, used for the CapeFLYER service run with MBTA trains, also has mini-high platforms.
+They represent most accessible stations on the Franklin/Foxboro Line, Needham Line, Framingham/Worcester Line, Fitchburg Line, Lowell Line, Haverhill Line, and Newburyport/Rockport Line, as well as several stations on the Providence/Stoughton Line and Fairmount Line.
+Stations served only by the CapeFlyer service also have mini-high platforms.